expede/rescue/README.md

   * e.g. "can raise X, Y, and Z", or "raises exactly X and Y but none others"
 * Extensible
 * Ability to call code that raises some subset of errors
+* Handle (and eliminate) exceptions from the context

 # Approach